CaptnCodr/Fli/README.md

 #### Implementations

-Currently provided CLI's:
+Currently provided Shells:
 - `cmd.exe` as `CMD`
 - `powershell.exe` as `PS`
 - `pwsh.exe` as `PWSH`
 - `bash` as `BASH`
-- ... more are coming soon
+- ...

 ### Inspiration
 Use CE's for command line interface commands came in mind while using [FsHttp](https://github.com/fsprojects/FsHttp).